What is multi-car insurance?

 How to get a multi-car discount

-The multi-car insurance discount* is available to new and existing customers wanting to insure up to three additional cars with the RAC.
+The multi-car insurance discount2 is available to new and existing customers wanting to insure up to three additional cars with the RAC.
 To take advantage of the 10% multi-car discount, please call 0330 159 1468 and provide us with the policy number of the policy already in place at the address.

-Call 0330 159 1468 for more details or to get a quote for RAC multi-car Insurance.
+Call 0330 159 1468 for more details or to get a quote for RAC Multi Car Insurance.

 Frequently Asked Questions